WedrownyElite/MoodFlow/readme.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **MoodFlow License**.

+**TL;DR:**
+- ✅ Free for personal, educational, and research use
+- ✅ Modification and redistribution allowed with attribution and inclusion of this license
+- ❌ Commercial use prohibited
+- ❌ Rebranding or publishing as a different app prohibited

+See the full [LICENSE](LICENSE) file for complete terms.

 ## 🐛 Bug Reports & Feature Requests